How do I apply to Da Vinci Schools? What is the timeline for the application process?

 No. All California students are eligible to attend charter schools.
 They do not need permits or releases to attend a charter school.
 However, there may be some paperwork required by your district to complete the enrollment process and obtain student records.

-No. The Da Vinci Schools enrollment process is completely separate from the enrollment process for the K‐8 public schools in the Wiseburn School District.
+No. The Da Vinci Schools enrollment process is completely separate from the enrollment process for the K‐8 public schools in the Wiseburn Unified School District.

 Do the Da Vinci Schools admit students during the school year?

-When there are spaces available, students may be periodically enrolled during the fall semester and through the beginning of the second semester in late January.
+When there are spaces available, students may periodically be enrolled during the fall semester and through the beginning of the second semester in late January.
 In order to be considered for mid‐year enrollment, you must have an Enrollment Application on file with us.

 If my waiting list number does not come up for the school year I applied for, will I be automatically placed on the waiting list again the following school year?

-Can my child switch between the Da Vinci High Schools?
+Can my child switch between schools?

 High School Enrollment